JeffDeCola/my-go-examples/json/README.md

 # json example

-_An example that takes a struct and encodes to json and then decodes back to the struct._
+`json` _is an example os a struct encoded to json and decoded back to the struct._

 # ENCODE